toolness/p5.js-docker/README.md

 on the website.

 ## Limitations and Common Issues

-* Because all the build scripts are running in a Docker container and that container is running as the root user, files created in the Docker container will be owned by root, not as your current user.
-  This can make things a bit confusing sometimes.
-The situation will hopefully become easier once [Docker issue #7198][docker-7198] is fixed.

 * If you're running Docker on OS X or Windows, the hard work is all being done behind-the-scenes by a Linux-based virtual machine.
 The